The Last House on the Left (2009 film): Critical response

 On Rotten Tomatoes, The Last House on the Left holds an approval rating of 42% based on 167 reviews with an average rating of 5.1/10.
 The site's critics' consensus reads: "Excessive and gory, this remake lacks the intellectual punch of the 1972 original."
 Metacritic assigned the film a weighted average score of 42 out of 100 based on 27 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, with exit polling showing that 57% of the audience was female, 60% was under 25, and with Hispanics and Caucasians making up 36% and 35%, respectively.

 The San Francisco Chronicles Peter Hartlaub felt the remake departed from the traditional template used by more recent remakes—"include twice as many kills, [find] boring young actors from TV shows, rewrite the script so you lose everything interesting about the original, [and] make up an excuse to add cell phones"—which ultimately made it far more effective.
 Hartlaub cited the script, which he felt devoted as much time to character development as "carnage", and the "good acting", particularly Tony Goldwyn, as reasons why this remake succeeds.
-In contrast, USA Today's Claudia Puig stated that director Dennis Iliadis failed at trying to keep the film from becoming another "torture porn".
+In contrast, USA Todays Claudia Puig stated that director Dennis Iliadis failed at trying to keep the film from becoming another "torture porn".
 Puig felt that the killing scenes were too drawn out, noting the technique was down to heighten the effect, but actually comes across more as "repugnant and fetishized violence".
 She also noted that the parents seemed to find enjoyment in exacting their revenge, even when their daughter lay dying in the next room.
 Joe Neumaier of the New York Daily News was in agreement with Puig when he referred to the film as "stomach-churningly anti-human" because of its violence, and questioned why Goldwyn and Potter even signed on to the film.
 Neumaier suggests that the film's violence fails to create the sense of "theatricality of the Saw or Hostel films", or even provide audiences with "the unkillable-monster nostalgia of [the] Friday the 13th re-do".
 Neumaier also states that the 2009 film lacks the reasoning to exist that Craven's 1972 original had, which was to push the "boundaries of cinema's new permissiveness".